dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-detect-when-the-enter-key-pressed.md

  This example consists of a [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] file and a code-behind file.

 ## Example
- When the user presses the <xref:System.Windows.Input.Key.Enter> key in the <xref:System.Windows.Controls.TextBox>, the input in the text box appears in another area of the [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)].
+ When the user presses the <xref:System.Windows.Input.Key.Enter> key in the <xref:System.Windows.Controls.TextBox>, the input in the text box appears in another area of the user interface (UI).

  The following XAML creates the user interface, which consists of a <xref:System.Windows.Controls.StackPanel>, a <xref:System.Windows.Controls.TextBlock>, and a <xref:System.Windows.Controls.TextBox>.